cdelker/ziaplot/docs/style.rst

     zp.styles.setdefault(zp.styles.DocStyle)

-Plotting style is set using a :py:class:`ziaplot.style.style.styletypes.Style` dataclass.
+Plotting style is set using a :py:class:`ziaplot.style.styletypes.Style` dataclass.
 Individual drawing axes take a `style` argument to specify the style of the axis and any data series it contains.
 To customize the style, typically start with the base `Style` and modify its attributes: